TEACHING INNOVATION GRANTS

 - If required, the applicant obtains and provides proof of IRB approval/exemption or other regulatory programs: “Any research that involves either the participation of human subjects or the use of human biological specimens, medical charts, or databases with identifying information about humans is considered to be human subject research and requires review.” (see here to determine if IRB is required)

 All UCLA faculty participants who completed an EPIC Seminar in Teaching Excellence are invited to submit proposals for the Teaching Innovation Grant.
-Community college and graduate student EPIC fellows are encouraged to apply as co-PIs in a team anchored by a UCLA-EPIC faculty fellow.
+Community college and graduate student EPIC fellows are also encouraged to apply as co-PIs in a team anchored by any humanities faculty member at UCLA who maintains full-time status and security of employment.
 Applicants will submit a complete proposal that builds upon a theme, module, or practice that connects directly to one of the STE seminars.

 Before developing a written application, the PI(s) will first schedule a 30-minute consultation with the EPIC Instructional Designer to discuss the project scope and outcomes; after this meeting, applicants will receive a link to complete the formal written application.
 The application consists of a Proposal (cover sheet, narrative, budget), Letter of Support from a collaborating entity, and proof of regulatory approval (or exemption from approval, if required).

 Applicants may only submit one proposal at a time, and may not apply for a second grant through EPIC once their proposal is accepted.
 Applicants are also encouraged to apply for other UCLA internal grants such as those offered through OID and the Library (and external funding) to help offset the costs of building and sustaining the project long-term.
 The EPIC Instructional Designer can assist in helping grant recipients to identify other potential funding options.

 - Recipients will submit a final report that summarizes the project goals and evaluates the outcomes within 90 days of the project’s end.